plotly/dash-labs/README.md

 Various demos are located in the [docs/demos](./docs/demos) directory.

 ## Installation
-To install the tech preview, first clone this repository
+To install the tech preview:

 ```
 $ pip install -U dash-labs